ericmand/cuecard-page-92744/content/pages/index.md

         content: >
           As easy as Instagram, send a postcard by just selecting a photo and adding a message.
 Use it on vacation, to celebrate a birthday, or for your holiday card.
-Send 1 or send 300 with a single click.
+Send 1 or 300 with a single click.
         content_align: left
         actions:
           - label: Learn More